MicrosoftDocs/sdk-api/sdk-api-src/content/xamlom/nf-xamlom-initializexamldiagnosticsex.md

 ## -remarks

-To start a XAML Diagnostics session with **InitializeXamlDiagnosticsEx**, create a tap DLL that exposes a COM class that implements the <a href="/windows/win32/api/ocidl/nn-ocidl-iobjectwithsite">IObjectWithSite</a> interface.
+To start a XAML Diagnostics session with **InitializeXamlDiagnosticsEx**, create a TAP DLL that exposes a COM class that implements the <a href="/windows/win32/api/ocidl/nn-ocidl-iobjectwithsite">IObjectWithSite</a> interface.
 The dll will be injected into the target process if the call is successful.

-The COM class that the tap DLL exposes is given an **XamlDiagnostics** object (that implements <a href="/windows/win32/api/xamlom/nn-xamlom-ixamldiagnostics">IXamlDiagnostics</a>, <a href="/windows/win32/api/xamlom/nn-xamlom-ivisualtreeservice">IVisualTreeService</a>, <a href="/windows/win32/api/xamlom/nn-xamlom-ivisualtreeservice2">IVisualTreeService2</a>, and <a href="/windows/win32/api/xamlom/nn-xamlom-ivisualtreeservice3">IVisualTreeService3</a>) via the <a href="/windows/win32/api/ocidl/nf-ocidl-iobjectwithsite-setsite">IObjectWithSite::SetSite</a> function.
+The COM class that the TAP DLL exposes is given an **XamlDiagnostics** object (that implements <a href="/windows/win32/api/xamlom/nn-xamlom-ixamldiagnostics">IXamlDiagnostics</a>, <a href="/windows/win32/api/xamlom/nn-xamlom-ivisualtreeservice">IVisualTreeService</a>, <a href="/windows/win32/api/xamlom/nn-xamlom-ivisualtreeservice2">IVisualTreeService2</a>, and <a href="/windows/win32/api/xamlom/nn-xamlom-ivisualtreeservice3">IVisualTreeService3</a>) via the <a href="/windows/win32/api/ocidl/nf-ocidl-iobjectwithsite-setsite">IObjectWithSite::SetSite</a> function.

 **InitializeXamlDiagnosticsEx** isn't defined in any static library (.lib) yet but can be dynamically loaded from `Windows.UI.Xaml.dll`.

 If calling **InitializeXamlDiagnosticsEx** does not initially return <b>S_OK</b>, subsequent calls may be successful.

-If the target process is a low IL packaged AppContainer UWP app, you have to allow both DLLs (XamlDiagnostics.dll and the tap DLL) to be loaded and read by the process by right clicking them > Properties > Security > Edit > Add > type `ALL APPLICATION PACKAGES` in the text box > OK > check `Allow` for `Read & execute` and `Read` > OK > OK.
+If the target process is a low IL packaged AppContainer UWP app, you have to allow both DLLs (XamlDiagnostics.dll and the TAP DLL) to be loaded and read by the process by right clicking them > Properties > Security > Edit > Add > type `ALL APPLICATION PACKAGES` in the text box > OK > check `Allow` for `Read & execute` and `Read` > OK > OK.

 ## Example